 1.7.
-A further £3m each year will be set aside for the Successful Delivery Reward5.
+A further £3m each year will be set aside for the Successful Delivery Reward5 during RIIO-T1 with a further £6m in 2015 and 2016.
+The amounts for the subsequent RIIO-ED1 period will be considered as part of the LCN Fund learning review.
 Network Licensees may apply for this once they have successfully completed their Project.
 Further details of this reward can be found in chapter 5.

 1.8.
-For the Purposes of this Governance Document, a Network Licensee is the holder of an Electricity Transmission Licence, ie the National Electricity Transmission System Operator (NETSO), a Transmission Owner (TO) or an Offshore Transmission Owner (OFTO).
+For the purposes of this Governance Document, a Network Licensee is the holder of an Electricity Transmission Licence or Electricity Distribution Licence, ie the National Electricity Transmission System Operator (NETSO), a Transmission Owner (TO) an Offshore Transmission Owner (OFTO) and a Distribution Network Operator (DNO.